Clonmany Community Pantry – What is it?

 Clonmany Community Pantry was officially launched in 2020 during the initial Covid-19 lockdown to ensure zero hunger in the community.
 FoodCloud connects us with local retailers with surplus food to ensure no good food goes to waste.
-Since working with FoodCloud, Clonmany Community Pantry has collected and redistributed over 4000 kg of food (the equivalent of approx. 10,000 meals) and has over 13,000 kg of CO2 savings.
+Working in conjunction with FoodCloud, in the year of 2022 alone, Clonmany Community Pantry collected and redistributed over 16,000kg of food (the equivalent of approx. 38,000 meals) and has over 51,250kg of CO2 savings.
 FoodCloud have been so impressed by our Community Pantry that they recently invited our manager to make a presentation to the Board of Directors which was met with an overwhelmingly enthusiastic reaction.

 This initiative is now naturally growing into something far beyond what we had ever imagined and what is most encouraging is that it is being developed by the community itself.
 Clonmany Community Pantry now reaches local farmers who make use of the vegetables beyond human consumption and in return they donate excess eggs and other produce; local pet owners take vegetables that farmers cannot use, such as lettuce and spinach for rabbits etc, and what is most inspiring is watching locals meeting up to swap seeds, plants or recipe ideas whilst sharing knowledge on how to grow, where to grow and how to look after vegetables and plants.
 This has now set the wheels in motion for a Community Garden so watch this space!